 In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other: Simplifying the Test for Goodwill Impairment.
 The amendments eliminate Step 2 from the goodwill impairment test.
 The annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount.
 An impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 In addition, income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit should be considered when measuring the goodwill impairment loss, if applicable.
 The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
-This ASU is effective for public business entities for its annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
+The new standard is effective for fiscal years beginning after December 15, 2021, and interim periods within that fiscal year.
 Early adoption is permitted.
 The Company is currently evaluating the impact the adoption of this standard will have on its consolidated financial statements and related disclosures.